Wilfred/wilfred.github.com/_posts/2012-05-03-playing-blackjack-with-haskell.markdown

 substantial amount of syntax in just this.
 For example, you will want to learn the `do` notation
-([though some consider it harmful](http://www.haskell.org/haskellwiki/Do_notation_considered_harmful)) which includes the unfortunately named `return` keyword.
+([though some consider it harmful](http://www.haskell.org/haskellwiki/Do_notation_considered_harmful)) which includes the unfortunately named `return` function.

 For example: